huangdawei/fee_test/style_guide/javascript_style_guide.md

 A mostly reasonable approach to JavaScript

-> This guide is a fork of [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript#the-javascript-style-guide-guide) (Updateed at April 4, 2015)
+> This guide is a fork of [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript#the-javascript-style-guide-guide) (Updated at April 4, 2015)

 ## Table of Contents